Corona Rigidity: Endomorphisms

 \enumtwo In the previous parts of the survey we considered notions of topological and algebraic triviality mainly focusing on isomorphisms or automorphisms of quotient structures.
 In the current section we extend the scope of our analysis to more general maps, in various particular cases.

-An example where rigidity phenomena verified under Forcing Axioms for homeomorphisms extend to more general functions arises in the context of continuous surjections between \v{C}ech-Stone reminders of locally compact, second countable, spaces.
+An example where the rigidity phenomena verified under Forcing Axioms for homeomorphisms extend to other classes of functions, arises in the context of continuous surjections between \v{C}ech--Stone remainders of locally compact, second countable, spaces.
 In~\cite{DoHa:Images}, Dow and Hart proved that, if $\beta X \setminus X$ is a continuous image of $\beta \bbN \setminus \bbN$, then $X$ is the union of $\bbN$ with a compact set, when $\OCA$ is assumed.
-Their result was later extended in~\cite{vignati2018rigidity} as follows.
+Their result was later extended in~\cite[Theorem E]{vignati2018rigidity} as follows.

-\begin{theorem}[{\cite[Theorem E]{vignati2018rigidity}}] Assume $\OCA$ and $\MA_{\aleph_1}$, and let $X$ and $Y$ be locally compact, second countable spaces.
+\begin{theorem} Assume $\OCA$ and $\MA_{\aleph_1}$, and let $X$ and $Y$ be locally compact, second countable spaces.
 If $\beta X \setminus X$ is continuous image of $\beta Y \setminus Y$, then there are $Z \subseteq Y$ and $K \subseteq X$ such that $\beta Z \setminus Z$ is clopen in $\beta Y \setminus Y$, $K$ is compact, and $X \setminus K$ is a continuous image of $Z$. \end{theorem}

 A stronger conclusion applies to a more restricted class of spaces.\footnote{An analogous result holds for powers of \v Cech--Stone remainders, but this is not a good moment to digress; see the subsection `Dimension phenomena' in \S\ref{S.other}.}